2014 kidnapping and murders of Israeli teenagers: Day 1

 Late into the night of Thursday, 12 June, teenagers Yifrach, Fraenkel, and Shaer were waiting at Geva'ot Intersection, west of the settlement of Alon Shvut in the Etzion Bloc south of Jerusalem, soon after 22:15, looking to catch a ride heading west on Route 367 toward Beit Shemesh and from there to locations in central Israel where each of them lived.
 The kidnappers intended to kidnap one Israeli.
 Apparently Yifrach, after accepting a ride, waved to the other two to join him.
 The Palestinians, afraid of giving their identity away if they spoke Hebrew, didn't dare object.
-After the car veered off from the declared direction of Ashkelon, the three realized they had been kidnapped and Shaer telephoned the police at 22:25, whispering, "I've been kidnapped."
-Eight attempts were made to page the caller's cellphone, without checking its ownership, and his whispered remark was taken to be one of the many pranks that night.
-No check was made to find out the phone's owner, or whether he was missing.
-Later, analysis of the tape revealed what the police failed to realize at the time, that the murders had occurred while the hotline operator was listening.
+After the car veered off from the declared direction of Ashkelon, the three realized they had been kidnapped.
+Shaer then telephoned the police at 22:25, whispering, "I've been kidnapped."
+Eight attempts were made to page the caller's cellphone, without checking its ownership, and his whispered remark was taken to be one of a number of pranks made that night.
+No check was made to find out the phone's owner, nor whether he was missing.
+Within days, Israeli investigators, though lacking conclusive proof, strongly suspected the teenagers had been killed, and, if so, knew where the victims' bodies would probably have been dumped.
+Subsequent analysis of the tape revealed what the police failed to realize at the time, that the murders had occurred while the hotline operator had been listening.

 Four and a half hours passed before Shaer's family finally phoned the Talmon security coordinator at 3:10 am to inform him their son Gil-Ad had not returned home.
 Only then did the security establishment take the case seriously, and Shin Bet and the IDF were alerted by the police.
 According to the Palestinian Ma'an News Agency, the army succeeded in tracing the call to the Sanjar region, the last cellphone signal being made at 23:20 in the Hebron area, when Fraenkel's and Shaer's cellphones had been switched off.
 Meanwhile, at 1 a.m. on Friday morning, Marwan knocked on Hussam's door and said, "I've murdered three Jews."